 The FDA or comparable foreign regulatory authorities may require us to file separate INDs for additional clinical trials we plan to conduct with our current lead product candidates, CAN-2409 and CAN-3110.
 We may not be able to file any additional INDs required for our current product candidates and any future product candidates on the timelines we expect.
-For example, we may experience manufacturing delays or other delays with IND-enabling studies, including due to the impact of the COVID-19 pandemic on suppliers, study sites or third-party contractors and vendors on whom we depend.
-We may also experience delays if we are unable to access earlier data from inactive or withdrawn INDs.
+For example, we may experience delays if we are unable to access earlier data from inactive or withdrawn INDs.
 Moreover, we cannot be sure that submission of an IND will result in the FDA or comparable foreign regulatory authorities allowing further clinical trials to begin, or that, once begun, issues will not arise that suspend or terminate clinical trials.
 Additionally, even if such regulatory authorities agree with the design and implementation of the clinical trials set forth in an IND, we cannot guarantee that such regulatory authorities will not change their requirements in the future.
 These considerations also apply to new clinical trials we may submit as amendments to existing INDs or to a new IND.
 Any failure to file INDs on the expected timelines to obtain regulatory approvals for our trials may prevent us from completing our clinical trials or commercializing our products on a timely basis, if at all.
 There are similar risks related to the review and authorization of our protocols and amendments by comparable foreign regulatory authorities.